12 Best BSN-to-DNP Executive Leadership Online Programs For 2023

 University of South Carolina

 , BSN-to-DNP students who choose the Nurse Executive Leadership pathway complete seventy-four credit hours plus at least 1,000 clinical hours.
 South Carolina resident tuition is $770.25 per credit hour, and non-resident tuition is $1,438.00 per credit hour.
 The total cost is between $56,998.50 and $106,412

 The BSN-to-DNP Executive Leadership online program at

 , includes sixty-three credits of coursework.
-With a per-credit tuition rate of $695 plus $2,750 for additional fees, the program costs approximately $46,535.
+The per-credit tuition rate is $695 plus $2,750 for additional fees.

 Coursework for online BSN-to-DNP Executive Leadership programs emphasizes the highest level of nursing education to prepare expert leaders for specialized advanced nursing roles.
 Required classes may differ from one school or program to another.
 However, the accreditation process helps ensure that students in any of the programs receive similar relevant content.
 A few examples of classes students take in these programs include the following.

 Nursing Research for Evidence-Based Practice: Provides students with an understanding of nursing research methodology, evaluation of research design, and the appraisal of research results.